 BHC history dates back to 1986.
 Over the years Paul Thulin owner/hearing practitioner has tested over 3,000 clinic patients from Minnesota, North Dakota and Western Wisconsin.
-During his career he has fit over 2,500 satisfied patients with a myriad of types and brands of hearing aids.
-Due to his own severe high frequency hearing loss, he understands his patients concerns and can relate to them.
+During his career he has fit over 2,500 satisfied patients with a myriad of hearing aid types and brands.
+Due to his own severe high frequency hearing loss he understands his patients concerns and can relate to them.
 He found initially committing to wearing hearing aids full time was difficult.
-That’s right, even though he worked with patients daily it was also for him a life changing decision.
-He found although that once the decision had been made he quickly found out the extent of what he had been missing.
-Thulin commented, “if you take that first step like I did years ago, I am positive you won’t be sorry!”
+That’s right, even though he worked with patients daily it was also a life changing decision for him also.
+Once the decision had been made he quickly discovered the extent of what he had been missing.
+Thulin commented, “if you take the first step like I did years ago, I am positive you won’t be sorry!”

 The Mission of Budget Hearing Centers is provide patients with adult hearing deficiencies affordable pricing for major brand hearing aids.
 In addition BHC pledges to provide the most competent, ethical, and technologically advanced hearing healthcare services and aftercare.
 In doing so our focus is on showing each patient respect, patience, and empathy in order to foster open communication towards patient hearing concerns.

-3. Tone Test: Once you’ve answered the assessment questions and have finished the otoscopic examination, the actual hearing test will be next.
-A Practitioner will take you to a soundproof booth that blocks out all outside sounds.
-Comfortable foam ear inserts will be placed into each ear.
-When the test is administered you will be listening for tones from a variety of low and high frequencies.
-All you will need to do is push a button located on a handheld joystick when you hear various frequency tones.
+3. Tone Test: Once the assessment questions and the otoscopic examination have been completed the actual hearing test will be next.
+A Practitioner will take the patient to a soundproof booth.
+Comfortable foam ear inserts are placed in each ear.
+When the test begins tones from a variety of low and high frequencies will be given to the patient.
+All that is needed is to push a button located on a handheld joystick when various frequency tones are heard.
 During the testing the Practitioner will complete a Pure Tone Test, a Mastoid Bone Conduction Test, a Non-Amplified Word Test, a Most Comfortable Listening Test, a Most Uncomfortable Listening Test, and Various Speech and Word Recognition Tests.
-The data from each segment of your hearing test will be used to determine the disposition of your hearing, the depth of your loss if present, the measures needed to treat the loss and a cross test validation of all the hearing loss data.
+The data from each segment of the hearing test will be used to determine the depth of the patient’s hearing loss if present, the measures needed to treat the loss and a cross test validation of all the hearing loss data.

 4. Results: The findings from these tests will be plotted on a graph called an Audiogram.
 An Audiogram, above, is arranged with frequencies across the bottom and decibels levels down the side.
 The results show the relative ability of the right and left ears to hear various frequencies at specific decibel levels.
 The testing results are discussed and shown on a large screen TV monitor, giving patients a thorough understanding of the information.
-In addition a video library is available to the practitioner for additional patient questions.
+In addition tape from the video library is often by the Practitioner to further illustrate the findings.

-5. Solution: BHC is an authorized dealer for 8 major hearing aid brands thus has a wide range of solutions available.
-Impartial suggestions will be presented based upon the patients specific loss, environments, daily activities, historic hearing issues, family genetics and pros/cons of different hearing aid brands/products.
+5. Solution: BHC is an authorized dealer for all 8 major hearing aid brands thus has a wide range of solutions available.
+Impartial suggestions are always presented based upon the patient’s hearing loss findings, common environments, daily activities, historic hearing issues, family genetics and pros/cons of different hearing aid brands/products.
 Hearing Aid prices will also discussed.
 Patients are encouraged to take their time to think about what was discussed and if need-be compare BHC prices.
-Over 95% return to purchase from BHC after comparing pricing for like products.
+Over 97% return to purchase from BHC after comparing pricing for like products.